 A workflow rule or Process Builder will automatically take action when a record meets specified criteria.
 It has a great capability to send out email notifications to a lot of different objects.
-This will allow you to notify a person or groups of people via email, when ever it meets the evaluation and rule criteria.
+This will allow you to notify a person or groups of people via email when ever it meets the evaluation and rule criteria.
 Unfortunately, similar functionality does not exist for Tasks and Events objects.
-In this article I am going to discuss, how you can use Flow and Process Builder to overcome this limitation.
+In this article, I am going to discuss, how you can use Flow and Process Builder to overcome this limitation.
 Let’s start with a business use case

 Solution of above business requirement

 There are a few possible solutions for the above business scenario, but I’ll use Process Builder and Flow to solve the above business requirement.
-You can also use Apex Triggers to solve the above business use case.
+You can also use Apex Triggers to resolving the above business use case.
 Follow the below instructions to create a Flow to solve the above business requirement

 1. Click on Name | Setup | App Setup | Create | Workflows & Approvals | Flows